ag241290/JSG_Sparsh_Pune/README.md

 A modern, responsive website for JSG SPARSH Pune - Jain Social Group built with Next.js and optimized for mobile-first experience with integrated Supabase backend and comprehensive social initiatives platform.

+## ??
+What is JSG SPARSH Pune?

+JSG SPARSH Pune is a vibrant Jain community organization dedicated to bringing together families through social, cultural, and charitable initiatives.
+As a proud member of the JSG International Federation, we organize events, tournaments, community service programs, and foster connections within the Jain community in Pune.

 ## ?
 Features

 ### **Core Pages**